Men of Ideas: Overview

 The first episode, "Introduction to Philosophy", saw Magee in discussion with Isaiah Berlin.
 In subsequent episodes Magee discussed such topics as Marxist philosophy, the Frankfurt School, and modern Existentialism.
+It was broadcast on BBC 2 on Thursday nights (and repeated on Saturday afternoons), between 19th January and 29th April.

 During the broadcast run, edited shorter versions of the discussions were published in The Listener magazine.
 Extensively revised versions of the dialogues within the Men of Ideas series were published in a 1979 book of the same name, now published under the title Talking Philosophy.
 DVDs of the series are sold to academic institutions with the title Contemporary Philosophy.

 Noting that the series "attracted a steady one million viewers per show", The Daily Telegraph hailed the series, and its 1987 'sequel', for achieving "the near-impossible feat of presenting to a mass audience recondite issues of philosophy without compromising intellectual integrity or losing ratings."

 Neither this series nor The Great Philosophers, a similar BBC television series presented by Magee in 1987, are available for purchase by home users.
 Since March 2023, however, all episodes have been made freely available on YouTube.
 The theme played over the opening credits comes from the overture to Gabriel Fauré's Masques et Bergamasques.